jkenning/UFOs/README.md

 ### Purpose

-Ultimately the end result is to produce a visually-appealing format to clearly present UFO sightings data that allows users to interact with the visualization and find specific entries in the data table based on a range of tailored criteria, including by date and location.
+Ultimately, the end result is to produce a visually-appealing format to clearly present UFO sightings data that allows users to interact with the visualization and find specific entries in the data table based on a range of tailored criteria, including by date and location.

 ## Resources